 Therefore, one of the best ways to set your portfolio apart from the competition is to show off projects that solve real-world problems with instructional design.

-If you need 1-on-1 support with creating a flagship project like this and designing a stand-out portfolio, then you should check out the Instructional Design Portfolio Bootcamp.
+If you need structured guidance for creating a flagship project like this and designing a stand-out portfolio, then you should check out the Stand-Out Portfolio bundle of courses.

 Finally, I gave hiring managers the opportunity to share more details about how they evaluate instructional design portfolios.
 Here are some of the comments that stood out to me: